Scientists find a "golden egg" at the bottom of the ocean - "It's a strange thing"

 “Deep-sea discoveries like the egg still have the ability to attract people’s attention and spark a unique fascination, because the deep sea is as inaccessible as the sky and space,” Copley added.
 “We often find things in the deep sea that we haven’t seen before or don’t recognize right away because the deep sea is huge and it’s only in the last few centuries that we’ve explored what lives there, as opposed to what lives there.”
 Life on Earth.”

-Copley said such discoveries help “renew our wonder at how wonderful nature is around us,” though he stressed that some “of the life forms we encounter every day are as strange and wonderful as anything we find in the deep sea.” “.
+Such discoveries help “renew our wonder at how wonderful nature is around us,” Copley said, though he stressed that some “of the life forms we encounter every day are as strange and wonderful as anything we find in the deep sea.” “.

 Object “confirms the diversity of life in the deep sea”